aau-claaudia/hpc/docs/mistral/guides/ai-studio/tokens-and-seats.md

 ## Token budget and quotas at AAU

 At AAU, API access is tied to a dedicated workspace.
 Each AI Studio workspace has a **standard monthly usage quota**.
-We can adjust the monthly quota depending on demand.
-See the [Terms and Conditions](/mistral/terms-and-conditions/#15-fair-usage).
+AAU may adjust the monthly quota at any time if needed.
+See the [T&C](/mistral/terms-and-conditions/#15-fair-usage).

 ### How to check your remaining budget